Rahulraj04/MealCalorieTracker/readme.md

 ### Enhancements
 + --Logger have to be added in it which will help to find the errors and logs etc (for eg Morgan Logger)

-+ --Authenticted Apis with apikey and secret key logic  using sha hash generation and payload encryption which will avoid middlelayer tampering for high security endpoints
++ --Authenticated Apis with apiKey and secretKey logic  using SHA256 Alogrithm hash generation and payload encryption which will avoid middlelayer tampering for high security endpoints